kfish/impop/README.md

 [Dear ImGui](https://github.com/ocornut/imgui) and
 [ImPlot](https://github.com/epezent/implot).

+`ImPop` should work in the same environments as `ImGui`.
+Care has been taken to use only basic C++11 facilities like `constexpr`, avoiding <strike>`std`</strike>.
+Please report any build issues or incompatibilities.

 ## Usage

 `ImPop` consists of various (mostly-)independent header files.
-Use it as a git submodule or copy whichever files you need into your project.
+You can use just the files you need.
+Use it as a git submodule or copy individual files into your project.

   - `ImPop::DatePicker`
+  - Lightweight config management
   - Color conversion and palette generation
   - `ImPop::OutlineText`
   - `ImPop::PerfFooter`: displays performance metrics